-To obtain the number of credits required by the study plan.
+To obtain the number of credit points required by the study plan.

-Verification of student competences obtained in accordance with the graduate profile.
+Verification of competences acquired by students in compliance with the graduate profile.

 The objective of state examination is to demonstrate professional knowledge.
 Students are required to present their general knowledge of partial areas of the specialization.
-They also need to prove that their knowledge of the particular area corresponds to the deeper interest in the selected issue and exceeds the standard content and scope of subjects of the given study level.
-The chairman of state examination board, guarantor of study programme or guarantor of the respective area will specify the literature which students need to read and study for the purpose of state examination.
+They also need to prove that their knowledge of the particular area corresponds with the deeper interest in the selected issue and exceeds the standard content and scope of subjects of the given study level.
+The chairperson of state examination board, guarantor of study programme or guarantor of the respective area will specify the literature which students need to read and study for the purpose of state examination.
+The literature will be specified in line with the learning path to achieve learning outcomes, selected by a student, separately for each module, Module 1 The English language and culture and Module 2 Modern languages - the French language.